 - International applicants who do not have RN work experience in Canada may consider only the following areas of focus: teaching, research, and leadership.

 The following supporting documentation is required for an application to be considered:

 - A completed On-line application for Graduate Admission.
 Please note, unsubmitted applications are deleted 21 calendar days after you begin your application or the application deadline (whichever comes first).
 We suggest before you start your application, you gather the documents necessary to complete and submit your application (e.g. transcripts, degree certificates, English Language Proficiency scores, referee contact information, and other documents required by the department offering the program to which you're applying).
 If you require assistance or have questions regarding the application process, please email firstname.lastname@example.org or refer to the FAQ section of the Faculty of Graduate Studies and Research website.

 - Three letters of reference (at least one from an academic setting and at least one from a nursing practice setting.
-The third letter can be academic or work-related).
+The third letter can be academic or work-related.
+Please disregard the statement on the online application that it must be 1 academic and 2 work references.
+Unfortunately, this can not be changed, but does not reflect the options available in choosing referees for our program).
 Students seeking admission to the program in a specific advanced practice specialty area should provide a letter of support regarding their clinical expertise in that specialty area if possible.
-Reference request emails (system-generated) will only be sent upon final submission of the application.
+Reference request emails (system-generated) will be sent to referees upon final submission of the application.

 - Curriculum Vitae: required form is also available in the Documents section of the online application.